CaptainHayashi/bashfrost/README.md

 That said, I use this and `playd` as a music player quite frequently.

+## Requirements

+* A sufficiently `bash`-style shell (usually anything emulating a Bourne shell will work, see below for script-specific information);
+* `socat`, for sending commands across the network;
+* `realpath`, for resolving paths (part of GNU coreutils, preinstalled on most GNU/Linux systems but will need installing manually on BSDs and macOS).

 ## Scripts

 The user-facing scripts are:

+* `fload.sh FILE`: asks the Bifrost player to load `FILE`;
 * `random.sh PATH`: sends random songs from `PATH` to the Bifrost player;
 * `play.sh`, `stop.sh`, `end.sh` and `eject.sh`: send their respective